TaplierShiru/shapenet-tools/README.md

 Known problems:
 - Not well tested code for now.
 There could be some bugs with render.
+- Object files from ShapeNetV1 doesn't loaded properly by Blender with version 3.5.0.
+If we attempt to load it will be dropped "Segmentation fault".
+ShapeNetV2 works as expected and its tested.
 - Its seems that after sometime certain objects are skipped in render pipeline.
 Need to investigate this.
 For now temporary solution is to start scripts again with `--overwrite` parameter which will skip models with created views.